cujojs/when/README.md

 when.js
 =======

 When.js is a rock solid, battle-tested [Promises/A+](http://promises-aplus.github.com/promises-spec) and `when()` implementation, including a complete [ES6 Promise shim](docs/es6-promise-shim.md).
-It's a powerful combination of small size, high performance, and rich features:
+It's a powerful combination of small size, high performance, debuggability, and rich features:

 * Resolve arrays and hashes of promises, as well as infinite promise sequences
 * Execute tasks in parallel or sequentially